JxianMa/MyriadMobile-iOS-Challenge/README.md

 It currently supports iOS 8.2, please test it on a iOS 8.2 device or platform.

-For iOS deviec, only iPhone 4s/5/5s/6/6 plus are supported, iPad 2/Air/Retina are also supported, but the resolution may change.
+For iOS device, only iPhone 4s/5/5s/6/6 plus are supported, iPad 2/Air/Retina are also supported, but the resolution may change.

 In order to run this app correctly, please make sure you have an Internet access.